m-hou/Chess-Move-Recommender/README.md

 popularMoves: (move, frequency of move)
 winningMoves: (move, winrate)

+### Next Steps

+Currently, I am working on a Chrome extension take observes DOM changes on a chess website to get the moves and pass it to my backend, which will be this prototype as a Flask/Django app.
+The extension will render the data on the side of the page and provide real-time data visualization for next possible moves.

+Some other challenges include back-end performance.
+I have timed function calls set up on gameaggregator.py and so far I am getting:

+On 955k rows:
+~4s/query with the move input ""
+~1s/query with the move input "e4, e5"

+On 12.4m rows:
+~120s/query with the move input ""
+~40s/query with the move input "e4, e5"

+As you can tell, these response times are sub-optimal.
+I am currently investigating some different solutions such as indexing and other SQL optimizations; however, NoSQL (MongoDB) or GraphDBs (Neo4j) may be the way to go.

 ### Contributors

-My friend [Austin](https://github.com/ahendy) for playing chess with me and inspring me to start this project along with encouraging me to try out Python
+My friend [Austin](https://github.com/ahendy) for playing chess with me and inspiring me to start this project along with encouraging me to try out Python.

 [Renatopp's PGNParser](https://github.com/renatopp/pgnparser), which I am using to help parse PGN files.
-The parser only works for Python 2.7, so I updated it (in my repo as pgn.py) to work for 3.6.
+The parser is written in Python 2.7, so I updated it (in my repo as pgn.py) to work for 3.6.